fastoch/OverTheWire/Bandit.md

 ---

 There will be 3 tasks:
-- Setting up a directory
+- Setting up a temporary directory
 - Reverting the hexdump
 - Decompressing